jacksonntag/data-science/library/challenge_analytic_report_and_research_proposal/content.md

 To consolidate all the skills you've learned so far, you'll now embark on completing your first capstone project: an _Analytic Report and Research Proposal_ on a dataset of your choosing.

+In this checkpoint, we'll go over the requirements for the capstone deliverable as well as prepare you for the presentation you'll do after you submit your capstone materials.

+At the end of this checkpoint, we'll ask you to submit your final materials for your capstone project so you and your mentor can discuss in the leadup to your presentation.

+## Requirements

 Your _Report_ should accomplish these three goals: